 Creating impact nationally

 After more than six decades, KCAD's impact on the design industry nationwide was unmistakable.
 Most of the well recognized furniture designers in the country were KCAD alumni.
 Graduates in the school’s other programs were highly sought after by the nation’s top illustration, advertising, graphics, industrial, and interior design firms, as well as graduate schools.

-In the summer of 1995, a gala event in New York honored renowned design editor and author Beverly Russell, a member of the Kendall Board of Trustees and recipient of an honorary doctoral degree from the college.
+In the summer of 1995, a gala event in New York honored renowned design editor and author Beverly Russell, a member of the KCAD Board of Trustees and recipient of an honorary doctoral degree from the college.
 Funds from the event were used to establish a lecture fund, which over the next six years, brought a stellar array of international design figures to Grand Rapids including Viscount David Linley, the son of England’s Princess Margaret and Lord Snowdon and a furniture designer of international renown.

 At about the same time, it was becoming apparent that to maintain the momentum of growth and the college’s national reputation for art and design education, and to provide the technology and services necessary in higher education, further growth was needed.
 At the same time, Ferris State University was exploring ways to expand from its geographic area, centered for most of the last century in Big Rapids, Michigan.
 A merger was discussed.

 The idea of merging the two institutions was attractive to both KCAD and Ferris, offering a partnership of art, design, and technology that optimizes both school’s strengths.
 In 1996, the schools embarked upon a four-year process of affiliation that culminated in a complete merger in the 2000-2001 academic year.

 Under the leadership of President Oliver Evans, the school continued to grow, and an ambitious project was undertaken to purchase the old Interstate Building, another turn-of-the-century loft building just around the corner from KCAD's new downtown location, and connect it to the Manufacturers Building with a striking three-story atrium.
 The new facility, which was opened in May of 1998, is located at 17 Fountain Street NW and houses the majority of KCAD's administrative offices, classrooms, and dedicated work spaces.